 For many people, an initial look back through the recent history of innovation is quite enlightening, and perhaps disappointingly limited.
 In the most recent era of innovation, only Apple springs to mind as a leader in the area of corporate innovation.
 However, on taking a closer look, one can see that, while Apple may be a standard-bearer, it is no anomaly.
 In fact, even for large corporations that are typically seen as unable to embrace or enact true innovation, this new era of innovation may be the ripest of all — for those who are ready to embrace it.

-The innovation revolution spurred by venture capitalists decades ago has created the conditions in which scale enables big companies to shift from shackling innovation to unleashing it.
-Three trends are behind this shift: (1) The ease of innovation and its decreasing cost mean that start-ups now face the same short-term pressures that have constrained innovation at large companies.
-(2) Taking a page from start-up strategy, large companies are embracing open innovation and integrating entrepreneurial behaviors with their existing capabilities.
-(3) Innovation increasingly involves creating business models that tap big companies’ unique strengths.
+The corporate innovation revolution spurred by venture capitalists decades ago has created prime conditions in which scale enables big companies to shift from shackling innovation to unleashing it.
+Three trends are behind this shift:

 - The ease of innovation and its decreasing cost mean that start-ups now face the same short-term pressures that have constrained corporate innovation at large companies.